 Respiratory concerns in the intensive care setting come in the forms of upper-level oxygen support (heated high flow nasal cannula, non-rebreather, BiPAP, CPAP, mechanical ventilation).
 These devices are used until the patient’s respiratory system recovers, and oxygen support can be weaned off.
 You’ll manage these devices together with RT.

 Blood pressure dysfunction is treated by supporting the cardiovascular system in the form of fluids or vasopressors (norepinephrine, phenylephrine, vasopressin, epinephrine).
+We discuss all things drips in this free mini-course for new ICU nurses.

-Top IV medications ICU nurses need to know
+Top IV Medications ICU Nurses Need to Know

 While there are quite a few medications you’ll be administering, here are some of the most important ones to know how to safely give.